fabcoins-dot-info/fabcoins.info/_data/devdocs/en/examples/p2p_networking.md

 larger filter size as computed earlier.)

-Note: for a more optimized Python implementation with fewer external dependencies, see [python-bitcoinlib's][python-bitcoinlib] bloom filter module which is based directly on Bitcoin Core's C++ implementation.
+Note: for a more optimized Python implementation with fewer external dependencies, see [python-fabcoinlib's][python-fabcoinlib] bloom filter module which is based directly on Fabcoin Core's C++ implementation.

 Using the `filterload` message format, the complete filter created above would be the binary form of the annotated hexdump shown below: